Joelmatho/Tennis-Critters-v1.03/README.md

 This repository contains the decompiled source code for **Tennis Critters v1.03**, a classic game originally released in 2007.
 The decompilation was achieved using the [DSO Sharp](https://github.com/Elletra/dso-sharp) tool.

-## Decompilation Tool

-The decompilation was performed using [DSO Sharp](https://github.com/Elletra/dso-sharp), a DSO decompiler for the Torque Game Engine.
-It converts `.dso` files back into TorqueScript, facilitating analysis and modification.

 ## Resolving Common Issues

 ### Flickering Shadows